OpenHPS/openhps-openvslam/README.md

 </h3>

 <br />
-@openhps/openvslam adds bindings and OpenHPS abstracts for [OpenVSLAM](https://openvslam-community.readthedocs.io/en/latest/).
+@openhps/openvslam adds bindings and OpenHPS abstracts for [OpenVSLAM](https://stella-vslam.readthedocs.io/en/latest/).
 It supports [@openhps/opencv](https://github.com/OpenHPS/openhps-opencv) for video processing before sending it to OpenVSLAM.
-This module will create C++ bindings to OpenVSLAM and supports monocular and stereo SLAM (based on ORB-SLAM2).
+This module will create C++ bindings to OpenVSLAM and supports monocular and stereo SLAM (originally based on ORB-SLAM2).

 ## Installation
 1. Install OpenCV 4.X-4.3.X (4.4.0 or higher is not supported)